 Hesitant at first, one shy student briefly shared a story, encouraging others to talk about their own holiday too.
 A total of ten students out of the twenty spoke—most with humorous memories—one with a sad beginning, but a happy ending–sharing stories worked to energize the class and bonding the group.

-The following week Dr. Brighton’s class would hear one more lecture with finals scheduled at the end of the week.
+The following week Dr. Brighton’s class gathered to hear one more lecture with finals scheduled at the end of the week.

-Introducing the final lecture she reminded the class of Dr. Simon—mentioning as she had at the beginning of the semester–that the Christian History course lectures had been prepared from his notes and his books—a renowned scholar of Church history, as well as Patriarchal history and history of Early Civilizations.
+As an introduction to the final lecture she reminded the class of Dr. Simon—mentioning as she had at the beginning of the semester–that the course lectures had been prepared from his notes and his books—a renowned scholar of Church history, as well as Patriarchal history and history of Early Civilizations.